 Amongst those reasons, you’ll notice a central theme: People who buy life insurance want to make life easier for the people they leave behind.
 In turn, Gerber Life would like to make it easier for you to do precisely that.
 Read on for a step-bystep guide on how to buy life insurance.

-The amount of life insurance you need depends upon your unique situation.
+The life insurance depends upon your unique situation.
 Let’s say, for example, that you have children who depend on your income.
 You may want to have enough life insurance coverage to help replace that income after you’re gone.
 If you don’t have dependents, you may simply want to purchase enough coverage to help cover the cost of your funeral and outstanding debts.

 There are different types of life insurance policies available for adults, such as term life insurance, whole life insurance, and guaranteed life insurance for seniors.
 There are also whole life insurance policies designed specifically for children.